Banking & ATM Fees in Panama (2026)

 Panama uses the US Dollar as its de facto currency (Balboa coins exist but are 1:1 with USD and interchangeable).
 This eliminates all currency conversion risk for US-based nomads.
 ATMs dispense USD; Bank of America, Citi, and HSBC have Panama City branches.
 Banco General and BAC are reliable local banks.
 Wise works well for international transfers.
 Credit cards are accepted in most Panama City businesses.
 Cash is preferred in smaller towns, markets, and Casco Viejo's more local establishments.

-The recommended card stack for Panama
+The card stack for Panama

 Wise